zhu-yifang/Yifang-thesis/README.md

 - [x] Get the number of each phone
 - [ ] Remove the slicence and pause and do the folding
 - [ ] Build Confusion matrix, get 50 samples for each phone
+- [ ] Export to Excel automatically
+- [ ] Try clustering or normailizing
 - [ ] Try reduced training sets
 - [ ] Investigate normalizing instances
 - [ ] Power spectra, diff MFCC features